Superdeterminism Without Conspiracy: Conspiratorial and Non-conspiratorial Interventions

 These matters are subtle, and it seems Bell appreciated this.
 Instead of derisively rejecting theories where (\ref{statind}) is violated he concludes FVLC with the words: \begin{quote} Of course it might be that these reasonable ideas about physical randomisers are just wrong - for the purposes at hand. \end{quote} Indeed, in his last paper `La Nouvelle Cuisine', Bell writes: \begin{quote} An essential element in the reasoning here is that [polariser settings] are free variables....
 Perhaps such a theory could be both locally causal and in agreement with quantum mechanical predictions.
 However, I do not expect to see a serious theory of this kind.
-I would expect a serious theory to permit `deterministic chaos' or `pseudorandomness.....But I do not have a theorem about that. \end{quote} The last sentence is insightful, because, as we discuss, there is no such theorem.
-Indeed the reverse: here we develop a serious non-classical theory based on the premise that the universe is a chaotic dynamical system evolving on a fractal invariant set, where measurement settings are not free variables.
-As we will show, such a theory can be in agreement with quantum mechanical predictions and locally causal.
-Importantly, the theory is not conspiratorial.
+I would expect a serious theory to permit `deterministic chaos' or `pseudorandomness' \ldots But I do not have a theorem about that. \end{quote} The last sentence is insightful, because, as we discuss, there is no such theorem.
+Indeed the reverse: here we develop a serious non-classical model where polariser settings are not free variables, utilising geometric concepts in deterministic chaos.